-Optimization- or pattern recognitionbased approaches are frequently preferred in the field of NILM.
-Given the optimization-based approach, a minimization problem can be written by reformulating (1) as follows:
+Optimization or pattern recognition-based approaches are frequently preferred in the field of NILM.
+Given the optimization-based approach, a minimization problem can be written by re-formulating (1) as follows:

-$$\tilde{S}(t) = \underset{S}{\operatorname{argmin}} \left| p{\operatorname{agg}}(t) - \sum{n \in N} s_n(t) \cdot \bar{p}n \right|.$$ (2)
+$$\tilde{S}(t) = \underset{S}{\operatorname{arg\,min}} \left| p{agg}(t) - \sum{n \in N} s_n(t) \cdot \overline{p}n \right| \tag{2}$$

 A status vector, $\tilde{S} = \{s_1, s_2, ..., s_N\}$, is created that estimates whether appliances are operating or not for sample t.
 To minimize the difference between the aggregated power and sum of appliance-level consumption, the best possible appliance combination is tried to be found by using different status vectors, which are obtained combinatorially.
-The average energy consumption, \tilde{p}n , can be obtained by analyzing the submetering data or using the appliance manual.
+The average energy consumption, \overline{p}n , can be obtained by analyzing the sub-metering data or using the appliance manual.
 However, this method is not practical.
-First, either the power consumption of all appliances must be known in advance, which might not be possible in practice, or the power consumption of the appliances that will not be analyzed should be defined as the base load and should be estimated by a prediction method or a statistical approach.
-Second, as the number of appliances increases, the length of the vector increases, and the solution space grows exponentially.
-In addition, appliances consuming similar power cannot be distinguished [10], [11].

-Therefore, pattern recognitionbased approaches, such as the hidden Markov model (HMM) and machine learning (ML), are preferred.
-A traditional HMM [12] and its variants [13]-[15] are implemented to improve the analysis accuracy.
+Because either the power consumption of all appliances must be known in advance, which might not be possible in practice, or the power consumption of the appliances that will not be analyzed should be defined as "base-load" and it should be estimated by a prediction method or a statistical approach.
+Secondly, as the number of appliances increases, the length of the vector increases, and the solution space grows exponentially.
+Besides, appliances consuming similar power cannot be distinguished [10, 11].
+Therefore, pattern recognition-based approaches such as Hidden Markov Model (HMM) and Machine Learning (ML) are preferred.
+A traditional HMM [12] and its variants [13-15] are implemented to improve the analysis accuracy.
 Despite achieving reasonable results, the biggest disadvantage is that the complexity increases exponentially as the number of appliances increases.

-Various ML algorithms, such as support vector machine, k-nearest neighbor, and decision trees, are performed in the NILM field due to their robust analysis capabilities [16], [17].
+Various ML algorithms such as support vector machine, k-nearest neighbor, and decision trees are performed in the NILM field due to its robust analysis capability [16, 17].
 The performance of ML methods depends on manually extracted features.
-However, it is often not possible to predict which features are more effective, especially in complex systems, where feature extraction means a long time and huge human effort.

-DL models, if provided enough data, achieve results similar or even (often) better than what would have been obtained with hand-engineered features.
+However, it is often not possible to predict which features are more effective.
+Especially in complex systems, where feature extraction means a long time and huge human effort.
+DL models, if provided enough data, achieves results similar or even (often) better than what would have been achieved when hand-engineered features are used.
 Since DL model training scales well with the amount of data, DL models can usually utilize much more data than traditional non-DL models.
+This enables the models to utilize these large quantities of data and ultimately achieve state of the art performance [18, 19].
+Illustrative comparison of ML and DL for the NILM application is shown in Fig. 4.

+NILM with Machine Learning Hand Smart Meter Data Classification or Regression Active Power Reactive Power Event Detection Feature Extraction I oad Identification Energy Disaggregation NILM with Deep Learning Event Detection + Feature Extraction + Classification or Regression Smart Meter Data Active Power Reactive Power Load Energy Disaggregation

-This enables the models to utilize these large quantities of data and, ultimately, achieve state-of-the-art performance [18], [19].
-An illustrative comparison of ML and DL for the NILM application is shown in Figure 4.
-DL techniques can be adapted to NILM since they can easily learn from the smart-meter data.
-When the literature is investigated, it can be seen that three different DL models are frequently used: convolutional neural network (CNN), recurrent neural network (RNN), and autoencoder (AE).
+Fig. 4.
+Illustrative comparison of ML and DL

+DL can be adapted to NILM since they can easily learn from the smart meter data.
+When the literature is investigated, it can be seen that 3 different DL models are frequently used.
+These are Convolutional Neural Network (CNN), Recurrent Neural Network (RNN), and Auto Encoder (AE).